ororker/cmis-e360/cmis-design.md

 The first challenge to integrating the 2 systems is that while the timetable is being developed within CMIS it is possible for it to be in an "invalid" state, such that it may record that 2 different lessons will be taught at the same time, in the same room by different lecturers and for different courses.

 In contrast E360 has constraints that will not allow the timetable it holds to be in an "invalid" state.
-If an event is scheduled within E360 to be in a room at a certain date and time and it is notified of another event taking place at the same date and time then it will reject the second notification.
+If an event is scheduled within E360 to be in a room at a certain date and time, and it is notified of another event taking place at the same date and time then it will reject the second notification.
 For the second notification to be accepted the original event must be updated to be in a different time or place or be deleted.

 ### Different data model structures
-The second challenge to integrating the 2 systems is that the main table within the CMIS system has one row represent a lesson 1 **or more weeks**.
+The second challenge to integrating the 2 systems is that the main table within the CMIS system has one row that represents a lesson taking place on 1 **or more weeks**.

 In contrast, the main table within the E360 system has one row represent a lesson strictly on 1 week rather than on a set of weeks.